Favourited 175 times

-- Any other small building/preparation work that can arise such as sanding and painting.
+- Any other building/preparation work that can arise such as sanding, painting, demolishing and re-building.

-During the last year have built a small cordwood cabin.
+During the last year we have built a small cordwood cabin.
 This is a type of ecological building using pieces of wood, coloured bottles and mortar.
 Volunteers can stay in the cabin, which is situated in our garden and equipped with a double bed, electricity, internet and a simple kitchen area with a small fridge.
 Unfortunately, there is no running water in the cabin but we have a large canister with a pump there (you can wash the dishes in our house).
 If there are two friends coming, we can also add an extra bed.
 The bathroom is in the main house but is easily accessible from the garden.

-You can also camp in our garden and we provide a tent, mattress, blankets, pillows, everything you need.
+You can also camp in our garden if you like, and we can provide a tent, mattress, blankets, pillows, everything you need.

-If you are coming in your own van, we live on a slope but we have one spot outside the garden where you can park, which is the only large spot that's flat :-) There is a water connection there too.
+If you come in your own campervan, we have one spot just outside the garden where you can park, which is the only large spot that's flat :-) There is a water connection there too should you need it.

-After working together outside, we ourselves have several jobs to do in our home office (not always but frequently), which we do in the afternoon, and we need some quiet time then.
+After working together outside, we ourselves have several jobs to do in our home office (not always but frequently), which we usually do in the afternoon, and we need some quiet time then.
 In the evenings we we will often retreat with our daughter and have some time to ourselves.

 Food is provided three times a day.
 We usually take our main meals at breakfast and dinner.
-Lunch is something light like a salad or a sandwich, not warm, and mostly DIY (do it yourself) using the produce available or leftovers from dinner.
+Lunch is DIY (do it yourself) using the produce available or leftovers from dinner.
 On your days off we won't be eating together but you can use our produce and anything in the fridge, and cook your own meals in the cordwood cabin.
 You can also prepare your own breakfast if you prefer, we can discuss any kind of arrangements to make things suit all of us :-)

-It would be nice to cook together in the evening but this is not a must.
+It would be nice to sometimes cook together in the evening, but this is not a must.
 We can accommodate diets such as vegan or vegetarian, or if there are certain things you don't eat/are allergic to.
-Just please let us know in advance.
-A 'proper' supermarket is an hour away and it is difficult discovering the do's and don'ts of someones diet while cooking etc..
-You understand :-)
+Just please do let us know in advance.

-Please note if you are vegan, we can provide plant based milks and cream, but we minimise the use of any substitute products.
+If you are vegan, we can provide some plant based milk and cream, but we don't really use substitute products when making vegan meals.
 Of course, you can bring your own if you wish.

-I know it is probably needless to say, but we do expect help with washing up/ laying the table etc. and appreciate the mutual effort to keep communal areas a little tidy, it makes it easy to live together :-)
+I know it is probably needless to say, but we do expect help with washing up/ laying the table etc. and appreciate the mutual effort to keep communal areas a little tidy, it makes it easy to live together if everybody chips in :-)